openstack/bifrost/README.rst

 environment variables:

 - ``IRONIC_URL`` - A URL to the ironic API, such as http://localhost:6385/
-- ``OS_AUTH_TOKEN`` - Any value, such as an empty space, is required to cause the client library to send requests directly to the API.
+- ``OS_AUTH_TOKEN`` - Any value except empty space, such as 'fake-token', is required to cause the client library to send requests directly to the API.

 For your ease of use, ``env-vars`` can be sourced to allow the CLI to connect to a local ironic installation operating in noauth mode.